Planning a trip to Dinosaur National Monument? If anyone in your family loves dinosaurs, then this is a great choice.

 We have not visited the Canyon Visitor Center in Colorado.
 There are no fossils near this visitor center and it is only open during peak season.

 The Wall of Bones

 The wall of bones is big, the fossils are easy to see, and everyone in the family is likely to be impressed.
 On the lower level of the hall, there is a section of the wall where visitors can touch the fossils.
-The bones are large and clear, and low to the ground, so this section is especially good for kids.
+The bones are large and clear and low to the ground.

 After visiting the Wall of Bones, take the self-guided auto Tour of Tilted Rocks that starts at the Quarry Visitor Center.
 Printed guides are available for a small fee at the visitor center or at a self-service post near the park entrance.
 I recommend purchasing the guide.